tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 I have really liked working with the engineering teams behind these products, and I can say that they are some of smartest and most empathic humans I have ever worked with.
 Every day, they work at a scale that boggles the mind.
 Even with the pressures and scale, they still keep the customer at the forefront.

+<h3>Take Aways</h3>

+In past decade, I have had the chance to learn from some of the best out there.
+And I am taking away a few lessions:

+<h4>Work slow, think hard</h4>

+When you are developing something new, or thinking about adding a new feature to something, work slowly.
+Often you will find that with more time and reflection you may come up with a better way to solve the problem.

+<h4>Consensus does not matter as much as you think</h4>

+Back when I worked for DHS, I learned a phrase "shut up and color".
+At some point, after you have expressed your opinion, it's time to just buckle down.
+The view from the top of the hill may reveal things that the folks on the ground may not see.
+It's very important to have a space where folks can discuss and opine.
+In fact some of my best ideas have come from brainstorming sessions.
+However at some point you need to stop discussing what color to paint the bike shed, and just start to build it.

 <!--TODO Decide on this:

 There has been a lot of hot takes, including my [favorite, error ridden article](https://www.infoworld.com/article/3614210/the-decline-of-heroku.html).
 I have enjoyed reading these looks from the outside in, and chuckling at what they get wrong and what they get right.